CarmineCella/flux/README.md

 # Flux

 A small, embeddable scripting language in a single C++17 header.
+Designed for hosts where the heavy lifting (DSP, audio I/O, numerical kernels, ML) lives in C++ and the script is the orchestration glue.

 ```flux
 func make_counter() {